 The ability to save a frame as a “Snapshot” has been a feature in Amped FIVE for quite some time.
-A simplified explanation of the use of Snapshots in interacting with third-party programs can be found here.
+A simplified explanation of the use of Snapshots in interacting with third-party programs can be found in a dedicated blog post.

 Today, I want to expand a bit on the use of Snapshots in your processing of video files.